AdaCore/gnatstudio/docs/users_guide/extending.rst

 language.

 NOTE: The highlighting of syntax via the mechanisms described here are deprecated.
-See :ref:`Highlighters` for the current way to highlight custom languages.
+See :ref:`Defining_custom_highlighters` for the current way to highlight custom languages.

 The following child tags are available: